Marshall vs. Charlotte NCAA Football Odds, Plays and Insights | November 20, 2021

 - Charlotte has played 10 games, with five wins against the spread.

-- The 49ers have been underdogs by 14.5 points or more one time this year and have not covered the spread once.
+- The 49ers have been underdogs by 14.5 points or more one time this season and have not covered the spread once.

-- Charlotte has gone over the point total in 40% of its opportunities this season (four times in 10 games with a set point total).
+- Charlotte has eclipsed the over/under in 40% of its opportunities this season (four times over 10 games with a set point total).

-- In games that Charlotte churns out over 381.0 yards, the team is 2-1-1 against the spread and 3-1 overall.
+- Charlotte is 2-1-1 against the spread and 3-1 overall when the team amasses more than 381.0 yards.

-- The 49ers have turned the ball over 14 times, two fewer times than the Thundering Herd have forced turnovers (16).
+- This year the 49ers have 14 turnovers, two fewer than the Thundering Herd have takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.